Common Career Mistakes and How to Avoid Them

 Stagnation

-Insufficient personal growth makes employees ineffective within an organization and on the wider job market.
+Insufficient personal growth can make employees uncompetitive at work, inside the organization as well as on the job market.

 How Do You Stay Competitive?

-- Look for Mentoring: Find a mentor who will offer guidance, collaborations, connections or highlight ways to improve.
+- Look for Mentoring: Find a mentor who will offer direction, assistance, collaborations, connections, or point out ways to improve.

-- Continuing Your Education: Take additional courses, certificates or degrees programs that relate to your field of work.
+- Continuing Your Education: Take further courses, certifications or degrees that are pertinent to the job.

 Negativity

-- Find help whenever you can Find a mentor to ask for guidance or colleagues for business advice.
+- Find help whenever you can: Ask a mentor for guidance or to ask colleagues for assistance.

 Overcommitting Workload